KumarMhaske/futureready/README.md

 This is a web based application developed for health related website in india

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based Dental application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://yellow-desert-0520fda10.3.azurestaticapps.net